-29.2.1.2 If the primary victim has no cities in any area touched by a volcano, one of his cities is destroyed by an earthquake.
+29.2.1.2 If the primary victim has no cities in an area touched by a volcano, one of his cities is destroyed by earthquake.
 One city belonging to another player is reduced.
 This second city must be in an area adjacent to the destroyed city.
 As above, the site of the earthquake is that that causes the greatest total damage, with the primary victim breaking any ties.

-29.2.1.3 If the primary or secondary victim holds Urbanism (30.50) and does not hold Engineering (30.18) four unit points belonging to that player must be removed from any area or areas adjacent to any area or areas affected by the volcanic eruption (29.2.1.1) or earthquake (29.2.1.2).
+29.2.1.3 If the primary or secondary victims holds Urbanism (30.50) and does not hold Engineering (30.18), an earthquake or volcano forces that player to remove four unit points from any area adjacent to any areas affected by a Volcanic Eruption (29.2.1.1) or Earthquake (29.2.1.2).
+If there are less than four tokens total in the adjacent areas, a city has to be reduced.
+If less than four tokens and no city is present, remove all your tokens in adjacent areas.

-29.2.1.4 If a primary victim of an earthquake (29.2.1.2) holds Engineering (30.18) the city is reduced rather than eliminated.
-If a volcanic eruption (29.2.1.1) eliminates a city, Engineering will have no effect on the elimination of the city.
+29.2.1.4 If the primary victim of an Earthquake (29.2.1.2) has Engineering (30.18) the city is reduced rather than eliminated.
+If a Volcanic Eruption (29.2.1.1) eliminates a city, Engineering will have no effect on the elimination of the city.